Who is Lisa Johnston?

 It’s 2012 and I’m now in my 50’s.
 I was introduced to courses provided by Landmark Education by a good friend who recognized that I was ready to find out who I was and what I really wanted in my life.
-My mantra for most of my life was “I’m not where I want to be” and now at 50 I was wondering is this it?
+My mantra for most of my life was “I’m not where I want to be” and now at 50 I was wondering if this is it?
 Will I ever get to where I want to be?
 I am one of those people who, over the years, have picked up self-help books, gone to self-improvement seminars and workshops to find the answers to these questions.
-What I discovered was I already had the ability to answer these questions with tools provided through those books, seminars and workshops and I realized that I wasn’t using those tools to make a difference in my life.
-What I came to understand, after taking the Landmark courses, was it takes maintenance, (just like having a toned body requires regular exercise) to maintain my new way of being and that if I surrounded myself with like minded people they would support me with maintenance.
+What I discovered I’ve already had the ability to answer these questions with tools provided through those books, seminars and workshops and I realized that I wasn’t using those tools to make a difference in my life.
+What I came to understand, after taking the Landmark courses, was it takes maintenance, (just like having a toned body requires regular exercise) to maintain my new way of being and that if I surrounded myself with like-minded people they would support me with maintenance.
 Today, I have surrounded myself with amazing people who understand who I am and who I am not and I continue to work with all the tools I have gathered through the years creating my amazing life on my terms and with my rules.

 I live on the Sunshine Coast, BC and it is through technology that I am free to work with people all over North America.
-I have the honor of touching, moving and inspiring people to transform their lives.
+I have the honour of touching, moving and inspiring people to transform their lives.
 I am grateful for every opportunity I have to make a difference in the lives of my clients because they touch, move and inspire me to do even more.
 My view on life today is “this is it and it’s perfect!”

 What’s your view?